Patsy Cline: Family

-The present-day American female blues, swing, and rock and roll singer, songwriter and record producer, Casey Hensley, is a distant relation of Cline's.
+Present-day American female blues, swing, and rock and roll singer, songwriter, and record producer Casey Hensley is a distant relation of Cline's.

 Marriages

 Cline was married twice.
 Her first marriage was to Gerald Cline, on March 7, 1953.
 His family had owned a contracting and excavating company in Frederick, Maryland.
 According to Cline's brother Sam, he liked "flashy cars and women."
 The two met while she was performing with Bill Peer at the Moose Lodge in Brunswick, Maryland.
-According to Gerald Cline, "It might not have been love at first sight when Patsy saw me, but it was for me."
-Gerald Cline often took her to "one-nighters" and other concerts she performed in.
+Gerald Cline said, "It might not have been love at first sight when Patsy saw me, but it was for me."
+Gerald Cline often took her to "one-nighters" and other concerts in which she performed.
 Although he enjoyed her performances, he could not get used to her touring and road schedule.
-Patsy had told a friend during their marriage that she didn't think she "knew what love was" upon marrying Gerald.
+During their marriage, Patsy told a friend that she did not think she "knew what love was" upon marrying Gerald.
 The pair began living separately by the end of 1956 and divorced in 1957.